chandanhpcic/docs/source/manual/settingsmenu.rst

 ============================================== ========================================================================
-Use the virtual terminal driver (vt)           When unchecked, OPNsense will use the older sc driver.                |
+Use the virtual terminal driver (vt)           When unchecked, Reticen8 will use the older sc driver.                |
 Primary Console                                The primary console will show boot script output.
 All consoles display|
                                                OS boot messages, console messages, and the console menu.             |
 Secondary Console                              See above.                                                            |